My name is Marek Stoklosa (silent “e” in my first name). I am a licensed Architect, a member of the AIA (American Institute of Architects).

 It is common knowledge within architecture schools (AND outside of schools) that Italy is the birthplace and cradle of the best Architecture in the World – well some of my friends may disagree, especially those in France, but I digress… Therefore, at that time as a young student, I had decided that to be a true Architect with roots, I needed to learn Italian and spend some time in Italy to learn from the masters.
 I did it, and the decision paid off.
 If nothing else, I was able to read Italian texts, and words on old buildings, and most importantly, to communicate with my peers.
 All of these experiences widened my design foundation.
 Having this knowledge allowed me to understand principles of Mediterranean Culture and Architecture, its roots, which you can not get from books or tourist visits.
 Living among people, breathing the same air, and talking to them while being part of their everyday life teaches the craft with soul.

-SKETCH-UNIVERSITY COURT YARD, 15TH CENTURY, KRAKOW.
-2
+GOTHIC STYLE-UNIVERSITY COURT YARD, KRAKOW.

 When in my fourth year of Architecture School, I took part in an international competition to design an ecological, self-sustaining community.
 It was a chance to learn about energy conservation, passive solar energy principles, and usage of various recyclable by-products in buildings – this Project became sort of a Green Architecture seed to blossom at much later years.
 I graduated with Masters Degree in Architecture in 1977.
 My Masters Degree thesis project received a special City Prize as the “Best Student Design for the City.”
 The Design was this super-modern City district with shops, community centers, cultural complexes and housing all connected by road and rail networks.